maelys-mcardle/snowflake/snowflake/docs/README.md

 33   /          BANK1   BANK2   Divide BANK1 by BANK2, store result in BANK1.
 34   %          BANK1   BANK2   Modulo of BANK1 by BANK2, store result in BANK1.
 35   **         BANK1   BANK2   BANK1 to the power of BANK2, stored in BANK1.

+Note: These instructions are only performed on INTEGER and FLOAT types.
+      All other types are ignored.
 ```

 ```